Obligation to Support a Foreign National Spouse After Divorce

 Alternatives for U.S. Citizens

 In some cases, a divorced U.S. sponsor may argue that the foreign national beneficiary has a duty to mitigate their damages, a principle adapted from contract law.
-This strategy may eventually reap rewards, but courts have not yet determined whether the foreign national needs to make good-faith efforts to find a job that can support them.
+However, courts have generally concluded that a foreign national does not have a duty to mitigate damages by making good-faith efforts to find a job that can support them.

 Sometimes a foreign national will start living with a new romantic interest or another friend or family member after getting a divorce from the U.S. sponsor.
 The U.S. sponsor may argue that forcing them to continue paying support to the foreign national is unfair, but courts have not accepted this argument.
 For example, a federal appeals court ruled in 2016 that a real estate agent needed to continue supporting his ex-wife, even though her adult son could support her adequately to prevent her from seeking government benefits.
 The court found that the I-864 required the real estate agent to support the wife because she had no income of her own.
 It felt that the rule of determining support based solely on the foreign national’s income level was fair to the U.S. citizen because it did not require them to support any dependents of the foreign national.